cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 Make sure you have all you need before proceeding:

-* You understand the concepts of [transactions](../2-main-concepts/transactions.md) and [messages](../2-main-concepts/messages.md)) and [Protobuf](../2-main-concepts/protobuf.md).
+* You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md), and [Protobuf](../2-main-concepts/protobuf.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain scaffold with the `StoredGame` and its helpers.
-You can get there by following the [previous steps](./stored-game.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/full-game-object).
+* You have the checkers blockchain scaffold with the `StoredGame` and its helpers.
+If not, follow the [previous steps](./stored-game.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/full-game-object).

 </HighlightBox>

-Right now:
+Currently:

 * Your game objects have been defined in storage.
 * You prevented a simple CRUD to set the objects straight from transactions.